amanzi/amanzi/test_suites/verification/transport/saturated/transient/dual_porosity_1d/amanzi_dual_porosity_1d.rst

 does not affect the flow field.
 The dominant transport processes are advection, dispersion in fractured rock, and solute exchange with immobile fluid in matrix.
-Matrix play the role of storage and delays propagation of tracer dow the flow stream.
+Matrix play the role of storage and delays propagation of tracer down the flow stream.
 Dispersion results in the spreading of the released mass in all directions including upstream of the source location.
 Accuracy of the break-through curve at a distant point down the stream is sensitive to the time step in Amanzi's operator split approach.

-The verification data used in this test is generated from Fortran code shared by authors of :cite:`Sudicky_et_al_1982`.

 Model
 -----

-The analytical solution addresses the advection-dispersion equation in fracture
+The analytical solution addresses the advection-dispersion equation in the fracture

 .. math::
   \frac{\partial (\phi_f\, C_f)}{\partial t}